carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 }
 ```

-**Open question:** Can this only be done if `ForwardContainer(T)` uses
-`IteratorType` in covariant positions like return types?
-Or are you always
-allowed to pass in a type with a superset of requirements?
-I think it is the
-latter, but I previously wrote down the former and I'm not sure why.

 **Diamond dependency issue:** Since types can implement interfaces at most once,
 we need to specify what happens in when a type implements interfaces `D1` and
 `D2` both of which extend `B`.